Psycho Village: Fragile

+In 2023 the band toured with Escape the fate, Fever 333 & Eyes Set to Kill across Europe and the UK.

+In September 2023, the album Fragile received an Impala silver certification for 20.000 records sold or equivalent streams.

 Social engagement

 On 16 March 2013, Band announced all the income from "March" would be donated to Save the Children.
 The band donated all the income from the sold out concert at the Viper Room in Vienna on 28 June 2013, to charities to support the victims of the big flood in Austria.
 In September 2013, the band played a benefit to support the Waluka Projekt, raising money for schools in Kenya.
 On the following day Psycho Village played at the 9er Haus in Hennersdorf, Lower Austria, to support the Rote Nasen charity, which received all the profits.